LimeChain/unifi-docs/docs/developers/reference/opcodes.md

 # Opcodes

 Since UniFi is based on Taiko, it inherits the same opcode behaviour as Taiko.
 Unless listed below, all opcodes are supported in UniFi and are EVM equivalent.
-The execution of some Opcodes is not verified by the circuits and its not part of the validity proofs.
+The execution of some Opcodes is not verified by the circuits, and not part of the validity proofs.

 # Unsupported Opcodes